sebastianfast/watson_ros_chatbot/README.md

 The chatbot replies with chuck norris jokes and cat facts on demand.

+### Example

+> You: joke\
+> Bot: Chuck Norris is the only person who can simultaneously hold and fire FIVE Uzis: One in each hand, one in each foot -- and the 5th one he roundhouse-kicks into the air, so that it sprays bullets.\
+>
+> You: fact\
+> Bot: In an average year, cat owners in the United States spend over $2 billion on cat food.

 # Usage
 Build this project in your ros favourite environment.
 I used [devrt/ros-devcontainer-vscode](https://github.com/devrt/ros-devcontainer-vscode) to create a ros devcontainer within VSCode, with adjusted settings.